talonendm/talonendm.github.io/_posts/2020-11-22-TurboPascal.md

 # Worm game

 Installation files available here: [MATO.zip](https://www.dropbox.com/s/xc9t4u2g3wcf70p/MATO.zip?dl=0).
 Download file, unzip it and run SIIRRA.BAT.
 It will create folder "mato" to c-disk and copy files there.
+Note that worm game level paths are hard coded and thus game works only if it is in location C:/mato/.

+PICS HERE: push from another laptop!